okeyoallan/project-repo/file.md

 * Ruth,
 provided their names for ease of identification into the team\.

-The motto of the team was\,
+The motto of the team was
 <learn to grow
 throught the program\.